seclerp/dotnet-chrome-protocol/README.md

 - Asynchronous and synchronous APIs for commands execution
 - Disposable event subscriptions, one-time subscriptions
 - Code-generation of domains, commands, events, types from protocol's JSON schema
-- Multiple CDP schema files support in generation pipeline
+- Multiple CDP schema files support in generation pipeline with domains definitions merging
 - .NET Standard 2.0 compatible

 ## How to use